Jean-BaptisteDubois/Kaggle-NLP-Centrale/README.md

 ## Contributors

-This project was developed by Bilelle Triki ,Jean-Baptiste Dubois, Raphael Menguy, Lotfi Kacha and Mohammed Aziz Triki
+This project was developed by Bilelle Triki ,Jean-Baptiste Dubois, Raphael Menguy, Lotfi Kacha and Mohamed Aziz Triki

 ## License